All Episodes

 Here's Nora O'Donnell.

-So the ri the media is now circling the wagons to protect and defend the regime.
+See, the media is now circling the wagons to protect and defend the regime.

 Here's Nora O'Donnell on CBS this morning.

-The guest is the Wall Street Journal chief economics correspondent, John Hilsonrath.
+The guest is the Wall Street Journal chief economics correspondent John Hilson Rath.

 And they're talking about the CBO report and a minimum wage.

-There's a lot at stake politically with this report Because the president and Democrats are pushing this raise in minimum wage to run against Republicans in this election year.
+There's a lot at stake politically with this report because the president and Democrats are pushing this raise in minimum wage to run against Republicans in this election year.

 Yesterday, the White House came out and said, look, this does not reflect the consensus view of economists that the minimum wage has been studied for years.